 You can bring Zippo lighters, disposable lighters, and lighters with lithium ion batteries on as a carry-on.

-You can bring up to two Zippo/disposable lighters in your checked baggage if you have a DOT approved travel case.
+You can bring up to two Zippo/disposable lighters in your checked baggage but only if you have stored in a DOT approved travel case.

 As you can see, there are a lot of special rules for bringing lighters on airplanes.
 If you stick with just bringing one basic disposable lighter through airport security on your carry-on or on your person, you should not run into any issues.